ichiran8/ichiran8/README.md

 In my free time I love designing and working on computer architecture work!

---> My latest RTL project includes the testing of my Dual Core Superscalar CPU with support for the RISC-V base integer instruction set as well as a few atomic instructions for lock design!\n
+--> My latest RTL project includes the testing of my Dual Core Superscalar CPU with support for the RISC-V base integer instruction set as well as a few atomic instructions for lock design!\
---> Recently I implemented a Waiting Instruction Buffer (WIB) in GEM5 (not publicly available for students) based on the original paper's WIB spec, although with a more modern OoO pipeline\n
+--> Recently I implemented a Waiting Instruction Buffer (WIB) in GEM5 (not publicly available for students) based on the original paper's WIB spec, although with a more modern OoO pipeline\
 --> Reach out to me about my design!
-I am happy to answer any questions you have about the architecture I designed the CPU around! \n
+I am happy to answer any questions you have about the architecture I designed the CPU around! \

 I also love SoC's and semiconductors!
 Feel free to reach out to me if you want to work on a project toegether ! 👯